-Permitted Uses: The approved PUD anticipated that Tract C would be developed with mostly industrial, office or commercial uses.
-The permitted use list included a wide range of uses.
+Permitted Uses: The approved PUD anticipated that Tract E would be developed with mostly industrial or office uses.
+Therefore, the 1998 permitted use list included a narrow range of industrial uses.
 Because this PUD was adopted under the previous zoning ordinance, the list of permitted uses does not match the current UDO use names.
-Since the first hearing, the petitioner has agreed to utilize the Residential High-Density (RH) use list for buildings outside the floodplain and the Commercial Limited (CL) use list for the building located within the floodplain area.
-Staff finds these uses to be more consistent with current standards and more appropriate as a transition to the adjacent core neighborhood.
+The petitioner has worked with Staff to develop a use list using the current UDO use names that includes a wider range of commercial uses.
+The use list included with this petition would replace the list of uses originally approved in the PUD for this property.
+The list of proposed permitted uses was chosen to avoid potential conflict with the adjacent single family residences as well as to fit with the future public park on the CSX property.